AltahhanAi/Data_Science/docs/content/unit4/04_01d_simple_linear_model_exercise.md

 # Simple linear model exercise

+!!! abstract "Exercise"

     Let us see how a linear model can be trained to obtain an estimation of a price of a house, see the following Jupyter notebook.

-<a href="https://leeds365-my.sharepoint.com/:u:/g/personal/scsaalt_leeds_ac_uk/EQbXyl32Wz9PrBL4e0w9bDsBQ38qBi8aYJrn2js8hPrWiA?e=9acQPH" target="_blank" class="md-button">Simple linear model Jupyter Notebook</a>
+    <a href="../exercises/Exercise-1d_simple-linear-model.ipynb" target="_blank" download>Download notebook (.ipynb)</a>